Juwan23D/Retail-Sales-Analysis/README.md

    _These columns were able to give me insight on the customer loyalty program and how much it's benefitting the supermarket from a sales perspective_

   * Checked for spelling errors, duplicates, format issues
-  * Created a pivot tables to gain a quick note of some patterns.
+  * Created pivot tables to gain a quick note of some patterns.

     _I chose to make pivot tables for a quick summary and comparisons of the data such as gender corelating to the other columns.
 This gave me a better picture about what could be uncovered before sending it to SQL._